Lucy Cavendish has a small but keen community of Computer Scientists, comprising around four Bachelors, Masters, and PhD

 Pre-interview assessment is not required for Lucy Cavendish

-Applicants invited for interview will be asked to sit the Computer Science Admissions Test (CSAT) on the day of interview.
-The CSAT is 120 minutes in length.
+Applicants invited for interview will be asked to sit Cambridge Test of Maths for University Admission (CTMUA) on the day of interview.
 Specifications can be found in the Entry Requirements section here.